 Ashwagandha can also be called Indian Ginseng or St. John’s Wort.
 The trade name for Serena extract in the USA is Ashwagandha.
 This herb has not been associated with any side effects.
-It is usually taken with Vitamin A, E, and B. Some people may notice an increase in energy or libido.
+It is usually taken with vitamins A, E, and B. Some people may notice an increase in energy or libido.
 Other side effects include stomachaches, diarrhea, headaches, and nausea.

 When used to treat digestive problems, Ashwagandha may have positive effects.
 It can help reduce stress-related diarrhea.
 Acid reflux sufferers may find it helpful.
 However, it can cause issues if it is not taken as directed.
-It should not be used for longer than three months and should be stopped during pregnancy and after childbirth.
+It should not be used for longer than three months and should be stopped during pregnancy and childbirth.
 More about Ashwagandha benefits.

 Benefits of Ashwagandha

 Ashwagandha may lower your testosterone levels if you notice an increase in hair growth and appearance.
 Testosterone is responsible for sexual drive, aggression, muscle mass, and sexual drive.
 There is a possibility that your body may convert too fast to testosterone if you take a herb with anabolic properties.
 This could lead to an increase in muscle mass which may cause an increase in body weight.
 This side effect can be severe, so you should discontinue taking Ashwagandha.

 A professional may be needed to help you deal with the side effects of Ashwagandha.
 You can consult your physician to determine the best way to use this herb.
 You must inform your doctor about any medications you take, such as Celexa, Tagamet, and Lexapro.